pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/_index.md

 * **Unified Function and Infrastructure Code:** Manage cloud function code and infrastructure code together in a single program.

-* **Fast, Easy Deployment:** Quickly deploy your static website with a CLI or from a CI/CD workflow.
+* **Fast, Easy Deployment:** Quickly deploy your serverless application with a CLI or from a CI/CD workflow.

 * **Rapid Development:** Author, version, test, and release infrastructure changes just like software.